andreafalletti/hyprland-/Advanced-config.md

 you want your 4K monitor with scale 2 to the left of your 1080p one, you'd use the offset `1920x0` for the second screen.
 (3840 / 2)

+Leaving the name empty will define a fallback rule to use when no other rules match.

+You can use `preferred` as a resolution to use the display's preferred size, and `auto` as an offset to let Hyprland decide on an offset for you.

 To disable a monitor, use

 ```